*This post may contain affiliate links. Please see my disclosure for more details!*

 My no-bake vanilla cheesecake was a wonderful hit in the back to basics series, so I know you will all love this fresh and fruity no-bake lemon cheesecake as well!

 The basic premise of this no-bake lemon cheesecake is extremely similar to the vanilla version.
 The only real difference is swapping out the vanilla for the lemon!

 The reason that I thought posting a new recipe for such a similar recipe, is partly because people google for a certain recipe, and this version will come up, as well as the other one.
 Also, because who doesn’t love a new recipe?!

-For this recipe, I use Philadelphia Original.
+For this recipe, I use Philadelphia original.
 It’s the full-fat version, and this is the only version you should use!
 You cannot use the light, or lightest ones, as it won’t set.
-You can use Mascarpone instead, or a shop own-brand cream cheese instead.
+You can use mascarpone or a shop own-brand cream cheese instead.